-The basis models are collected at project start-up and show the existing conditions.
+The basis models show the existing conditions.
 These will be used during the whole design and construction phase with the necessary updates.
-The extent of the models, which are necessary for different types of project, can vary.
+The extent of the models necessary for different types of projects, can vary.
 The requirements will be clarified in the ICT/IKT Specification.